About the Chapter

 For more information or to receive notices of meetings contact Elizabeth Lynch email@example.com

-Please note, all meetings are at 9.30am, dates for the spring/summer are as follows:
+Please note, all meetings are Tuesdays at 9.30am and dates for autumn/winter are as follows:

 Started in July 2013, the original group of 20 founding members remains a strong core.
 There are 92 people on the mailing list and at each meeting there are 15-20 attendees, comprising residents, arts and community organisations and individual artists.
 We regularly invite speakers, the meeting venues rotate and hosts generously provide tea and coffee.
 At every meeting people have the opportunity to talk for one minute about one interesting/exciting thing that they’re currently involved in, so we’re all able to find out more about creative activity and resources across the borough.